Skip to content

 Your tour starts and finishes in Dublin, Ireland.

-The activity level is rated as LEISURELY, requiring an average level of fitness (view our activity level definitions).
+The activity level is rated as LEISURELY to MODERATE, requiring an average level of fitness (view our activity level definitions).
 The tour will involve walks that are generally less than 5km (3 miles) long in generally easy terrain, with the option of longer walks and hikes across Ireland’s landscape.
 Good walking boots are required (please note, some paths may be uneven and loose underfoot).

 If walking is an issue, alternative arrangements can be made during the scheduled longer walks, so please let GeoCultura know in advance.